Strigida/100-Days-of-Code-May-2020/README.md

 The above illustration was obviously pre-pandemic, so forgive the subjects for not wearing PPE or respecting the 6' rule. lol

 ---
+## Day 14: Basic JavaScript Algorithms
+*5/17/2020*

+---
+Today's hour of code was spent on learning some basic algorithms; something my fomal degree didn't spend much time on.
+So far, I'm enjoying the challenge greatly, and can see it will make me a much more effective programmer!

+---